3vot/3vot-cli/readme.md

 ### 3VOT is a Full Stack Platform to build and deploy Profesional Javascript Apps

+**Build JS Apps that don't refresh using code from NPM & Github** This results in Maintable Apps that you can build 5X faster, reusing and writting less code.
+There is no Magic, standard HTML, CSS and JS, no propietary lock-in or restrictions on patterns, code or frameworks.

+**Download Apps, Examples and Templates from The 3VOT App Store** Most 3VOT Apps are Open Source and can be downloaded with one command.
+Use them as Tutorial, a Base Template or a really advanced starting point for your project.

-**With 3VOT-CLI write Apps 5X faster and publish them for free in 3VOT Cloud** You may also embed apps in other pages and deploy them in your own S3 Bucket, Cloud or Server
+**Publish Apps for free in 3VOT Cloud**
+One Command to build and deploy production ready Apps, using 3VOT Cloud Free Tier that's already configured with CDN's, Cache and Analytics to handle millions of visits at top speeds.
+Easily deploy to S3 or embbed in CMS's or Web Pages.

+**3VOT is a production line of Apps, use it to learn or to empower your demaning App Development Teams**

-Profesional Javascript Applications have the following features:
+**Profesional Javascript Applications have the following features:**
 * Standard HTML, JS & CSS without "Hacks" that everybody can understand top to bottom.
 * No Page Refresh ( MVC Single Page Applications with no code-spaguetti )
 * Modular Code ( written in modules, structured in files and folders )